MIDL-Conference/midl-website-2025/pages/registration.md

 ## Refund

-For early-bird registrations, a full refund will be issued if requested by emailing [2025@midl.io](mailto:2025@midl.io)  **before April 8, 2025.** No refunds will be issued after this date.
+For early-bird registrations, a full refund will be issued if requested by emailing [2025@midl.io](mailto:2025@midl.io)  **before May 5, 2025.** No refunds will be issued after this date.

 ## Visa Letter